Advice on preventing coronavirus.

 Social distancing measures are steps you can take to reduce the social interaction between people.
 This will help reduce the transmission of coronavirus (COVID-19).

-For those who are over 70, have an underlying health condition or are pregnant the Government is strongly advising you to take social distancing measures as much as you can, and to significantly limit your face-to-face interaction with friends and family if possible.
+For those who are over 70, have an underlying health condition or are pregnant the Government is advising you to take social distancing measures as much as you can, and to minimise contact with others outside your household.

 Please refer to the latest updated guidance from Public Health England.